PoCInnovation/Workshops/security/steganography-2/README.md

 This technique consists of encoding the data to hide to base64 and wrote, bit per bit, to the byte describing the image content.
 The same scheme can be applied to other digital media (audio and video), where data is hidden in parts of the file that result in the least change to the audible or visual output.

-The disadvantage is that you can detect the use of this technique if you open the image at high contrast and check the pixel color : if it’s not as uniform as it appeared to be, some content must be stored with the LSB technique.
+The disadvantage is that you can detect the use of this technique if you open the image at high contrast and check the pixel color: if it’s not as uniform as it appeared to be, some content must be stored with the LSB technique.

 Now that I gave you an introduction I think it's time for you to do the challenge `lsb.zip`  using the knowledge you just gain.